karlgrieshop/Bioinformatics_Onboarding/README.md

 **Unix_help/Unix_CheatSheet.md is yours to keep.**
 I hope it's useful.
 Add to it as you come across useful commands.

+**Workshop 1 (group work)**
+Material is located in `/gpfs/data/BIO-DSB/Session1`, you're welcome to get an early start.

 **"GitHub Education"**

 You can access GitHub Copilot Pro for free via [GitHub Education](https://github.com/education).

-1. Register as as [Teacher](https://docs.github.com/en/education/about-github-education/github-education-for-teachers/apply-to-github-education-as-a-teacher) or [Student](https://docs.github.com/en/education/about-github-education/github-education-for-students/apply-to-github-education-as-a-student) - usually a photo of your Student ID or a redacted pay stub works.
+1. You can register as as [Teacher](https://docs.github.com/en/education/about-github-education/github-education-for-teachers/apply-to-github-education-as-a-teacher) or [Student](https://docs.github.com/en/education/about-github-education/github-education-for-students/apply-to-github-education-as-a-student) - usually a photo of your Student ID or a redacted pay stub works.

 2. [Activate and Confirm your free Copilot Pro subscription](https://github.com/settings/copilot/features).